Submissions for our 2020 Summer internship program will begin at the end of March.

-Development – This is an intern position in a creative, fun, fast-paced Production Company.
+This is an intern position in a creative, fun, fast-paced production company.
 Your main duty will be to work with the Development team to learn the ins-and-outs of developing unscripted television and digital content.
 This will primarily focus on the research and development of new ideas and the creation of pitch materials as well as looking for and speaking with potential talent.

 Desired Skills/Characteristics: Interest in development, knowledgeable and interested in TV, digital content, and pop culture, strong writing skills, ability to collect and present research, able to take initiative and see things through.
 We’re looking for a team-player who loves working in a collaborative environment.

-Resumes and cover letters should be sent to email@example.com and TWO letters of recommendation must be included as well.
+Resumes and cover letters should be sent to email@example.com and two (2) letters of recommendation must be included as well.
 Demo reels and links to websites are strongly encouraged but not required.

 Contact: Eric Johnson